PH-14/FBD_2024_GroupE/README.md

 pip install -r requirements.txt
 ```

+## Data Exploration

+To explore the distribution of data over the years, upload all the ETFs-"year".tar files in the "data/" directory, then, run the "exploring.ipynb" file.

+This allows us to observe the distribution of stocks within the years and months available.

+## Data Uploading

+Running the file "uploading.ipynb" will create a new .tar file named "period_data.tar" that contains .parquet files for each day of a chosen period.

 ## Data pre-processing

 To create training and validation sets on ETF data, place the ETF tar archive in the 'data/' directory and use the following command: